- 2 Small Eggplant, Halved Lengthwise

-Place halved eggplant on a lightly-oiled large rimmed baking sheet; drizzle eggplant with olive oil and season with salt and pepper.
-Roast eggplant in a preheated 425 F oven until eggplant are tender when pierced with a knife, approximately 25 to 30 min.
+- Place halved eggplant on a lightly-oiled large rimmed baking sheet; drizzle eggplant with olive oil and season with salt and pepper.
+Roast eggplant in a preheated 425°F oven until eggplant are tender when pierced with a knife, approximately 25 to 30 minutes.
 Remove eggplant from oven and set aside to allow to cool completely.

-Meanwhile, heat 1/4 Cup olive oil in a small skillet over medium-low heat; add ras el hanout, ground cayenne and sliced garlic.
-Saute spice mixture until fragrant, about 1 min; remove from heat and allow to cool slightly.
+- Meanwhile, heat ¼ cup olive oil in a small skillet over medium-low heat; add ras el hanout, ground cayenne and sliced garlic.
+Sauté spice mixture until fragrant, about 1 minute; remove from heat and allow to cool slightly.

-Using a spoon, scrape out roasted flesh from the cooled eggplant halves.
+- Using a spoon, scrape out roasted flesh from the cooled eggplant halves.
 Transfer eggplant to bowl of a food processor outfitted with the puree blade.
-Add spiced oil you sauteed previously, along with the tahini, lemon juice and scallions; puree mixture until desired smoothness is achieved.
+Add spiced oil, along with the tahini, lemon juice and scallions; puree mixture until desired smoothness is achieved.

 - Season baba ghanoush generously with salt and pepper; taste and adjust seasonings (lemon juice, etc.) to your liking.
 Serve sprinkled with parsley, if desired.
 Serve immediately.

 - Refrigerate leftovers in a covered dish for up to one week.